alain-andre/ar-template/readme.md

 CRUD is allowed to only admin users.
 A **role** is added to [Devise](https://github.com/plataformatec/devise) user and set by default to 0 (lambda) on creation.
 The `javascripts/routes` will then use the [Rails JS environment](http://www.alain-andre.fr/blog/2015/01/23/configurer-rails-avec-angularjs/) to allow or not access to admin templates.

-# Example :
+# Example
 `rails _4.0.0_ new test_app -m ar-template/template.rb --skip-bundle`

-Then comes the possibility to insert a browserid authentication :
+Then it's possible to insert a browserid authentication :

 `rails g auth_browserid`

-And the possibility of generating angularjs scaffold of a Thing with ts composition
+And generate an angularjs scaffold of a *Thing* with this composition.
+Define it like you should for a model.

 `rails generate angular_scaffold thing name:string description:text price:decimal`
+## Option
+You can use `--skip-devise` option if you don't need Users.

+`rails _4.0.0_ new test_app -m ar-template/template.rb --skip-bundle --skip-devise`

 # Benefits
   * Use erb and haml in JS files (assets)